-Polyphagous shot hole borer (Euwallacea fornicatus) (Figure 1.) is an exotic plant pest not present in Australia.
-It vectors fusarium dieback (Fusarium euwallaceae), which is also not present in Australia.
+Polyphagous shot hole borer (Euwallacea fornicatus) (Figure 1) is an exotic plant pest not present in NSW.
+It vectors fusarium dieback (Fusarium euwallaceae).
 Polyphagous shot hole borer and fusarium dieback are serious threats to Australia’s horticultural industries, amenity trees and native environment.
 They are listed on Australia’s Exotic Environmental Pest List.

 Fusarium dieback associated with attack by polyphagous shot hole borer affects a wide range of species, with highly susceptible species killed.

 The WA Department of Primary Industries and Regional Development is responding to confirmed detections of polyphagous shot hole borer in the Perth metropolitan area.